wildenali/tiktok-clone-backend/README.md

 13. Click `Create Cluster` button
 14. Install nodemon `$ npm i -g nodemon`
 15. Run the server file `$ nodemon server.js`
+16. To check GET Request with Postman

+- Open postman
+- Setup to GET request
+- Fill the request url with `http://localhost:9000/` and click `SEND`
+- Have a look the result in Body tab